Harry180/Interview.samples/README.md

 1. When array got 2 or less element method/function should return 0.
 In other cases it should return second smallest value from the array.
 Result can be seen here: https://github.com/Harry180/Interview.samples/blob/master/getValue.sample.js

+2. What is the purpose of reflog in GIT.
+Answer: It enables to display commits from all branches in datetime order manner.

 # Steps to run tests:
 1. Install node
 2. Run commands: